-2. Sonlight...I have used Sonlight’s literature-based curriculum often throughout our homeschool journey.
+2. Sonlight...I have used Sonlight’s literature-based curriculum often throughout our homeschool journey (It’s on my Top 12 Favorite Homeschool Curriculum List.)
 I love all the books–but I found myself regularly “off schedule.”
 So this year I went through their book lists–but I didn’t buy the curriculum.
 I still use their timeline and timeline figures (we love the stickers)!
 And some of the books are best purchased through them (I keep a running list to compare prices and check the availability at the library).
 Get on the mailing list–their catalogs are excellent resources and often contain their extensive books lists!
 If you decide to use a structured history plan–Sonlight’s is excellent!

 Remember, every phase of homeschooling looks a bit different.
-My 10th grade daughter needs structure and a schedule–so Sonlight’s history and literature programs are perfect for her!
-She is currently using their American History and American Literature Courses for high school.
+When in 10th grade, my daughter needed structure and a schedule–so Sonlight’s history and literature programs were perfect for her!
+We American History and American Literature Courses for high school.

-3. Tapestry of Grace…Tapestry is one of my Top 12 Favorite Homeschool Curriculums.
+3. Tapestry of Grace…Tapestry is also on my Top 12 Favorite Homeschool Curriculums.
 I used it for many years–and it’s great for teaching multiple children!
 However, it can be a bit all consuming…and my focus during this particular homeschool season (preschool and 2nd grade…my high school daughter is totally doing her own thing) is on Reading and Math Skills.